 First, some sites are built around seasonality entirely.
 That is their entire business model.
 They’re up for Mother’s Day, perhaps they’re down until Christmas, and then maybe Halloween they come back up, and then they’re back up Valentine’s Day.

 Second, other sites are there throughout the year and time a lot of their marketing pieces and many of their campaigns with a certain event — whether it’s the Super Bowl, Mother’s Day, or Father’s Day.
 We’re seeing a lot of great success from stores that are utilizing the timing and the seasonality.

-PEC: Have you actually seen sites that have launched around a specific seasonal event or a specific special event and then the sites go down?
+PEC: Have you seen sites that have launched around a specific seasonal event or a specific special event and then go down?

-PEC: Listening to you describe that site, Royalbreakfast.com, the owners of it were able to spread the word fairly quickly.
+PEC: The owners of Royalbreakfast.com were able to spread the word fairly quickly.

 PEC: Let’s move on to the third example.

-“So, now, what I have on my iPhone, I have Angry Birds Halloween version.
+So now, on my iPhone, I have the Angry Birds Halloween version.
 I have Angry Birds Easter version.
-By pushing out new and compelling levels and tying them to seasonality has been very, very effective for Angry Birds.
-What Angry Birds has done by providing different seasons or different levels and different elements of their game based around seasons and seasonality and holidays is every time I see that there’s an Angry Birds update, for example, I’m going to download it.
-I’m really excited to see what the 4th of July version, for example, of Angry Birds looks like.”
+Pushing out new and compelling levels and tying them to seasonality has been very effective for Angry Birds.
+What Angry Birds has done by providing different seasons or different levels and different elements of their game based around seasons and seasonality and holidays is every time I see an Angry Birds update, for example, I’m going to download it.
+I’m really excited to see what the 4th of July version, for example, of Angry Birds looks like.